 Once you are able to execute tools and build models with the ModelBuilder, proceed to the cookbook below for examples of how to apply MGET’s tools in common scenarios for which MGET was designed.

-We are developing a cookbook showing step-by-step examples for common scenarios but at this time (June 2013) it is not ready.
-In the mean time, please see our downloadable habitat model example for a step-by-step example of one of the most popular applications of MGET.
+Please see our downloadable habitat model example for a step-by-step example of one of the most popular applications of MGET.
 This example covers a number of the topics we plan to cover in the cookbook, although there are many topics that are not covered.
 If you have any questions please contact us.

 - Obtaining data in GIS-compatible formats: